Knee Ligaments

 The knee ligaments are one of the most vital components of knee stability and control.

-Ligaments are thick fibrous bands, like ropes, that connect bone to bone, provide stability, control movement and prevent injury.
+Ligaments are strong, thick fibrous bands, like ropes, that connect bone to bone, provide stability, control movement and prevent injury.

 There are two main pairs of ligaments in the knee, the cruciate ligaments in the center of the knee (ACL & PCL) and the collateral ligaments on the sides of the knee (MCL & LCL).